Madhu Pandit Dasa

 Madhu Pandit Dasa is a spiritual leader, the President of ISKCON Bangalore.
 As a humanitarian, he has been actively involved in programs like Akshaya Patra that provides mid-day meals to children studying in Government schools.
 He is the Founder and Chairman of The Akshaya Patra Foundation, guiding the organisation to realise the vision - "No child in India shall be deprived of education because of hunger”.
 The Government of India has conferred upon him the prestigious Padma Shri Award in recognition of the distinguished service rendered by Akshaya Patra Foundation for the children of India.
 He is also the Chairman of Vrindavan Chandrodaya Mandir, the upcoming iconic cultural and heritage complex in Vrindavan.
 Sri Madhu Pandit Dasa is also the Chairman of Basil Woods Institutions.

 Biography

-Madhu Pandit Dasa, a passionate student of science, was selected by the highly reputed national talent search program of the country during his pre-degree.
-Having found the path that answered his quest for the absolute truth, right after his days in IIT-Bombay, Madhu Pandit Dasa dedicated his life to serving the mission of His Divine Grace A.C.Bhaktivedanta Swami Prabhupada.
-He has nearly three decades of selfless work behind him.
-He has been instrumental in conceiving and implementing many social initiatives that impact millions of people in this country, giving them a better quality of life.
-Besides his achievements in the social sector, he has evolved innovative ideas in presenting the ancient cultural ethos of India in a modern scientific and technological context.
+Madhu Pandit Dasa, originally a student of science, achieved recognition through a national talent search program during his pre-degree years.
+After attending IIT-Bombay, he dedicated his life to the mission of A.C.
+Bhaktivedanta Swami Prabhupada.
+Over nearly three decades, he has engaged in various initiatives aimed at improving the quality of life for millions of people in India.
+In addition to his work in the social sector, he has developed innovative approaches to present India’s ancient cultural ethos within a modern scientific and technological framework.